 Respiratory system diseases are associated with a number of contributing factors, including poor environmental conditions, socioeconomic disadvantage, risky behaviour (particularly tobacco smoking, alcohol use, and substance use) and some previous medical conditions .
 Infants and children are particularly susceptible to developing respiratory conditions, due to factors such as exposure to tobacco smoke, poor environmental conditions, and poor nutrition .

-During 2008-2012, respiratory diseases caused 8% of all Indigenous deaths (888 deaths) .
+During 2013 to 2017, respiratory diseases caused 8% of all deaths of Aboriginal and Torres Strait Islander people (888 deaths) .
 Fifty-three percent were attributed to COPD, 4% to asthma and 19% to pneumonia and influenza.
-Aboriginal and Torres Strait Islander peoples die from respiratory system diseases at twice the rate of non-Indigenous people.
+Aboriginal and Torres Strait Islander people die from respiratory system diseases at twice the rate of non-Indigenous people.

 - Australia Institute of Health and Welfare (AIHW).
 Australia's health 2010.
 (AIHW Cat. no. AUS 122).
 Canberra: AIHW; 2010.